GATE Exam Pattern 2023

 - GATE Exam Pattern For Computer Science Engineering

-There will be 55 questions from core discipline and engineering mathematics, in addition to the 10 questions in the General Aptitude section.
+There will be 55 questions from the core discipline and Engineering Mathematics, in addition to the 10 questions from the General Aptitude syllabus.
 Each of the 25 questions will be worth one mark, while the remaining 30 will be worth two marks each.

 Subjects | Number of Questions | Marks per Question | Total Marks |